 Third-party providers have millions of datapoints which are collected from a variety of sources from voter registration to real estate and mortgage information.

 Some examples of data types available from third-party providers include:

 Third-party data is used extensively by companies to understand their audiences and to better target prospective customers.

 While first-party data is valuable because of its precision and relevance, it often lacks scale.
 Leveraging third-party data for additional insights into your own audience means achieving a more complete view of your customer which enables marketers to improve communications and generate new opportunities.

-In the competitive CPG space, identifying the correct audience is critical for driving brand engagement, awareness and most importantly, sales.
+Brand example: In the competitive CPG space, identifying the correct audience is critical for driving brand engagement, awareness and most importantly, sales.
 Many CPG brands rely on Data Axle to provide accurate audience data, as well as our segmentation and modeling capabilities to reach ideal prospects who ultimately become future customers.
 The custom audiences Data Axle uses are based on models that extrapolate data on a company’s most profitable and loyal clients to target audiences that are similar in demographics and behaviors.

 By introducing custom audiences into their omnichannel marketing programs (Social + Email + DM), Data Axle clients have seen up to a 40% lift in social response rates when leveraging our tailored audiences relative to standard third-party audience solutions directly from Facebook.
 This lift has resulted in not only an increase in online media engagement but has also served as a key driver in primary secondary objectives such as offline sales and brand awareness.